 Moreover, the Drug Quality and Security Act imposes obligations on manufacturers of pharmaceutical products related to product tracking and tracing.
-Among the requirements of this legislation, manufacturers are required to provide certain information regarding the drug product to individuals and entities to which product ownership is transferred, will be required to label drug product with a product identifier and are required to keep certain records regarding the drug product.
+Among the requirements of this legislation, manufacturers are required to provide certain information regarding the drug product to individuals and entities to which product ownership is transferred, are required to label drug product with a product identifier and are required to keep certain records regarding the drug product.
 The transfer of information to subsequent product owners by manufacturers is also required to be done electronically.
 Manufacturers must also verify that purchasers of the manufacturers' products are appropriately licensed.
 Further, under this legislation, manufactures have drug product investigation, quarantine, disposition, and FDA and trading partner notification responsibilities related to counterfeit, diverted, stolen and intentionally adulterated products, as well as products that are the subject of fraudulent transactions or which are otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.
+Other persons and entities within the drug supply chain are also subject to Drug Quality and Security Act requirements.

-U.S. Fraud and Abuse, Data Privacy and Security and Transparency Laws and Regulations
+U.S. Fraud and Abuse, Data Privacy and Security and Transparency Laws and Regulations other things, anti-kickback, physician payment transparency and false claims laws and regulations as well as data privacy and security laws and regulations.

 In addition to FDA restrictions on marketing of pharmaceutical products, federal and state fraud and abuse laws restrict business practices in the biopharmaceutical industry.
-These laws include, among other things, anti-kickback, physician payment transparency and false claims laws and regulations as well as data privacy and security laws and regulations.
+These laws include, among